kinnala/scikit-fem/README.md

 - Transforms bilinear forms into sparse matrices and linear forms into vectors
 - Supports triangular, quadrilateral, tetrahedral and hexahedral meshes
-- Supports a nice set of finite elements including H1-, H2-, L2-, H(div)-, and
+- Supports various different finite element families including H1-, H2-, L2-, H(div)-, and
   H(curl)-conforming elements
 - No complex dependencies: Most of the functionality require only SciPy and NumPy